 The adult headform impactor shall be made of aluminium, be of homogenous construction and be of spherical shape.
-The overall diameter is 165 ± 1 mm as shown in Figure 15.
-The mass shall be 4.5 ± 0.1 kg.
-The moment of inertia about an axis through the centre of gravity and perpendicular to the direction of impact shall be with in the range of 0.010 to 0.013 kgm2.
-The centre of gravity of the headform impactor including instrumentation shall be located in the geometric centre of the sphere with a tolerance of ± 5 mm.
+The overall diameter is $165 \pm 1$ mm as shown in Figure 15.
+The mass shall be $4.5 \pm 0.1$ kg.
+The moment of inertia about an axis through the centre of gravity and perpendicular to the direction of impact shall be within the range of 0.010 to 0.013 kgm.
+The centre of gravity of the headform impactor including instrumentation shall be located in the geometric centre of the sphere with a tolerance of $\pm 5$ mm.

-The sphere shall be covered with a 14 ± 0.5 mm thick synthetic skin, which shall cover at least half of the sphere.
+The sphere shall be covered with a $14 \pm 0.5$ mm thick synthetic skin, which shall cover at least half of the sphere.